 The earliest reference to the concept of memories was made in the seventeenth century.
 John Locke, a well-known philosopher, proposed the concept of ‘Tabula Rasa’.
 These two words essentially mean that we’re all born with a blank mind, or rather a blank slate.
 Thanks to that blank slate, things and events have a platform on which to write themselves into our lives and stay there.
 However, Locke never told us which memories were stored more effectively.

 Thankfully, modern-day science has given us various ways in which these different forms can be tested.
-As we can see from the research studies quoted above, although auditory recall is better for sensory memory, and when recalling lists, phone numbers and names immediately after they’re read, over the long term, auditory memories cannot be trusted as much.
-For long-term recall and recognition, however, one can always bank on visual memory.
+As we can see from the research studies quoted above, although auditory information is retained the longest by sensory memories and is easier to measure as duration is the only factor taken into consideration.

 Not only are these research findings important, but they have also been employed widely in the special education system.
 Teaching for children with special needs is usually done using the auditory-visual-kinetic system, which makes sure that all the senses are included when the child learns to read and write, rather than just listening to auditory instructions, as is often the case in general classrooms.
 The efficacy of these methods is undeniable.